igorv43/terra-classic-rebirth/terra-classic-rebirth.md

 The risk is not in the vision — it is in the **temptation to do everything at once** and in **underestimating cross-chain security**.
 Success depends on:

-1. **Sequencing** (Hyperlane → Interchain Accounts → DA via Evolve → stablecoins)
+1. **Sequencing** (Hyperlane → Interchain Accounts → DA via Evolve → productive treasury)
 2. **Focusing on the niche** where the integrated package is defensible
-3. **Treating projections as hypotheses**, planning for the conservative case
+3. **Validating each phase with real, on-chain metrics** before scaling the next
 4. **Taking ISM security and regulatory risk seriously from day 1**

 Done with focus and honesty, it is one of the few *realistic* rebirth theses for Terra Classic.

 ---

-*Vision document (v2.2) — subject to governance debate and technical validation.
-This does not constitute financial advice nor a promise of return.*
+*Vision document (v2.2 — presentation edition, without financial projections) — subject to governance debate and technical validation.
+This does not constitute financial advice nor a promise of return.
+For internal revenue modeling, see the full edition `terra-classic-rebirth.md`.*

+---

+### Authorship & credits

+The **idea, vision, and intellectual property of this document belong to Igor Veras**, who conceived and directs the strategy described here. **Research, drafting, and editing were assisted by Claude (Anthropic, via claude.ai).** AI-assisted research can contain inaccurate or outdated data — figures, technical claims, version numbers, and the list of chains/SDK versions should be independently verified before being acted upon or cited externally.